Parindya2/cinnamon-bay-frontend/README.md

 # CinnamonBay Hotel Frontend

 This is the frontend codebase for the CinnamonBay Hotel booking application.
-It is built with React, Vite, and Bootstrap, and communicates with a separate backend API (see backend repo).
+It is built with React, Vite, and Bootstrap, and communicates with a separate backend API.

 ## Features
 - User registration and login